Pandawan/GarlicRecipes/src/content/where-to-start.md

 ## Step 3: Mining
 If you want to mine, you need to learn more about the different choices you will have to make when mining, you can do so [here](./how-to-mine.html).
 Once you know what you want to do (CPU vs GPU, Solo vs Pool), then you can choose its corresponding guide.
+**GPU Pool Mining is recommended** as it has the highest success rate.
 - [CPU (all)](./mining-cpu.html)
 - [Windows Nvidia](./mining-win-nvidia.html)
 - [Windows AMD](./mining-win-amd.html)